 Unit 2 | Critiquing and Designing Digital Learning Resources

-In this unit, you will be engaging in a variety of learning and practice activities focused on supporting you to hand in a draft version of the digital learning resource you proposed in Unit 1.
-Before you build your draft resource, you will explore some additional resources about learning theory and consider what type of theory might influence your design choices.
-You will also learn more about the evaluation of digital learning resources and the technology choices you may or may not want to incorporate in your design.
+In this unit, you will be engaging in a variety of learning and practice activities focused on creating a draft version of the digital learning resource you proposed in your Unit 1 video.
+Before you build your draft resource, you will explore some additional resources about adult education and learning theory and consider what type of theory or models might influence your design choices.
+You will also learn more about the evaluation of digital learning resources and the technology choices you may want to incorporate in your design.

-Your team activity as part of this unit will provide you with an opportunity to co-create an evaluation rubric that will be used by your faculty member to grade Assignment 3.
-This collaborative activity, the building of a good rubric, will present opportunities for you and your team to consider what elements of the design of a digital learning resource might be measured, evaluated, and possibly improved with feedback (the building blocks of a well-designed rubric).
+Your required team assignment (Assignment 2) as part of this unit will be to co-create a rubric that might be used to evaluate the quality of a digital learning resource.
+This collaborative activity, the building of an effective rubric, will present opportunities for you and your team to consider what elements of the design of a digital learning resource might be measured, evaluated, and possibly improved with feedback (the building blocks of a well-designed rubric).

 This Unit addresses Course Learning Outcome B: Design and create a digital learning resource and C: Critique a digital learning resource.